-Onsite training conducted with representatives of the LOC, SDMC, and/or LC (and other team members such as the Protocol Chair(s) as necessary) as trainers is the standard for pre-study training.
-However, other alternatives (i.e., teleconferencing, video conferencing, regional training, or working closely with the site staff to present the training) are possible in cases where circumstances (limited resources, travel difficulty, or experienced local staff) make onsite presence impractical.
-Regardless of the training strategies employed, the Protocol Chair(s), LOC, SDMC, and LC are responsible for providing the agenda (developed with input from study staff at the site) and supporting training materials.
+Onsite training conducted with representatives of the LOC, SDMC, and/or LC (and other team members as necessary) as trainers is the standard for pre-study training.
+However, other alternatives (i.e., teleconferencing, video conferencing, working closely with the site staff to present the training) are possible in cases where circumstances (limited resources, travel difficulty, or experienced local staff) make onsite presence impractical.
+Regardless of the training strategies employed, the LOC, SDMC, and LC are responsible for providing the agenda (developed with input from study staff at the site) and supporting training materials.
 A sample study-specific training agenda is provided in this section.